Welcome to the East Haddam Historical Society & Museum, illuminating local history since 1962!

 The East Haddam Historical Society, founded over 60 years ago, has been at this Town Street location for 11 years; it's just around the corner from Gillette Castle, right on the Route 82 corridor.
 The museum has a fine collection of local and Lower Connecticut River Valley historical objects, and prides itself on its kid-friendliness.

 Among the highlights of the museum are a display of the Moodus Mills, Wangunk artifacts dating to 1300 B.C., a photographic exhibit of the building of the East Haddam Swing Bridge, and an extraordinary collection of world-renowned local artist W. Langdon Kihn's work.
 The Museum is open to the public from noon - 4 p.m.
-Saturdays & Sundays from June through October.
+Thursdays & Sundays from June through October.
 We are also open by appointment throughout the year.
 We hold events all through the year.
-Please contact us via email or phone 860-873-3944 with any questions.
+Call 860-873-3944 or email us to schedule a time to visit, tour, or conduct research!
 Membership DriveAs a membership-driven organization, the East Haddam Historical Society relies upon your membership for funding.
 The Society both wants and needs your continued support so we can continue to research, archive, and tell the stories of East Haddam’s past and present.

 For your convenience, you can submit your membership online, or you may complete the downloadable membership form and mail it along with your check. *** Please renew your membership ***